John Sylvester

 SODA 2022, pages 1847-1874. [arXiv] [Conference]

 We consider the sequential allocation of $m$ balls (jobs) into $n$ bins (servers) by allowing each ball to choose from some bins sampled uniformly at random.
 The goal is to maintain a small gap between the maximum load and the average load.
-In this paper, we present a general framework that allows us to analyze various allocation processes that slightly prefer allocating into underloaded, as opposed to overloaded bins.
-Our analysis covers several natural instances of processes, including:

 • The Caching process (a.k.a. memory protocol) as studied by Mitzenmacher, Prabhakar and Shah (2002): At each round we only take one bin sample, but we also have access to a cache in which the most recently used bin is stored.
 We place the ball into the least loaded of the two.